 In order for a data source to be valid for use in a Measure, it must have both a date/time column and another alphanumeric column (which can be empty of values).

 When you have selected an asset and it is ready for use, the gray box under "Select a Dataset" will turn green and show the selected data source's title and row count:

 If your dataset does not meet requirements, or you have not defined a data source, you will see an error message.
 See this article explaining the different error messages.

 The reporting period is used both in the calculation of your Measure and in the visualization of the calculation.

 Begin by selecting the size of your reporting period, or how often you want to report the data on this Measure.
-The options available are yearly, quarterly, monthly, or weekly.
+The options available are yearly, quarterly, monthly, weekly, or daily.
 This increment determines when the value on your Measure's metric card will be updated, as well as how the visualization of the Measure will appear.

-Note: The start date of your Measure is chosen in the "Chart Options" tab, since it determines the leftmost point of your visualization's x-axis.
+Note: The start date of your Measure is chosen in the "Chart Options" tab since it determines the leftmost point of your visualization's x-axis.

 The reporting period types to choose from are Last Value, Today (Open Period) and Last Completed (Closed Period).
 You can think of these as display options for your Measure's metric card and visualization.

 Last Value: This is best used when there is a delay in data reporting.
 It allows performance programs to accurately track and display up-to-date data while also accommodating delays in data reporting.
 If you have a Measure that reports data one or two reporting periods after it's been collected, this configuration option is likely the best choice for you.

 If this reporting period is used, the increment of data used in your Measure visualization will be determined automatically, and you will not see the "All Periods"/"Current Period" option on the visualization card for your Measure.